DoctorLogicProduct/dltest/_pages/products/search-amplifier/search-amplifier.md

   component_css: feature
   class: content-multiplier__feature--2
   headline: "Track SEO Performance<sup>Beta</sup>"
   text: "If you’re new to SEO, you’re going to feel a little uncertain.
 Transparency is key to any successful partnership.
-With DoctorLogic, you know exactly the ROI on your SEO efforts.
+With DoctorLogic, you know the exact ROI on your SEO efforts.
 Our SEO Performance Dashboard gives you real-time insights into keywords, Google search result rankings, and the value of your keyword rankings."
   btn:
   img: "/img/products/search-amplifier/seo-performance.jpg"
   alt: "Track SEO Performance"